1. Home

-The Equality Act protects you against unfair treatment in the workplace, and when you’re out and about, if your hearing loss fits the definition of a disability.
+The Equality Act protects you against unfair treatment in the workplace and when using public services if your hearing loss fits the definition of a disability.

-The Equality Act 2010 is the law that bans discrimination (unfair treatment) and helps achieve equal opportunities in the workplace and in wider society.
+The Equality Act 2010 is a law that bans discrimination based on:

 • age